 The eligibility and regulations for possessing multiple passports vary depending on the countries involved and their respective nationality laws.
-Some countries allow dual nationality, which means you can hold citizenship and passports of two countries simultaneously.
+Most countries allow dual nationality, which means you can hold citizenship and passports of two countries simultaneously.

 However, not all countries permit second citizenship, and you’ll be required to relinquish your citizenship if you apply for a new one.

 Which passport to use for dual citizenship status depends on your goals for acquiring a second passport and the citizenship that you currently have.
 If you’re a US citizen with an American passport and interested in increased travel privileges, a high-ranking passport on the Global Passport Index, like a Maltese passport offering freedom of movement in the European Union, would be a logical choice.